 Early in the space era scientists thought it was almost impossible to eat in weightless conditions.
 Yuri Gagarin, the first man in space, had an important assignment in his 108 minutes of space flight: “Try to eat”.

 It turned out that it was possible.
 In weightlessness many changes occur in the human body, for example, calcium is washed out of the bones.
-Therefore, the astronaut's diet should be strictly balanced for fats, proteins
+Therefore, the cosmonaut's diet should be strictly balanced for fats, proteins

-Scientists faced many obstacles to find the best solution for feeding astronauts: the inability to use ordinary dishes; decreasing the weight of products; storage without a refrigerator; and special packaging for eating food while weightless.
-In addition, they had to develop the recipe of the ready-made dishes, considering the work of astronauts in stressful situations with increased physical and mental burdens.
+Scientists faced many obstacles to find the best solution for feeding cosmonauts: the inability to use ordinary dishes; decreasing the weight of products; storage without a refrigerator; and special packaging for eating food while weightless.
+In addition, they had to develop the recipe of the ready-made dishes, considering the work of cosmonauts in stressful situations with increased physical and mental burdens.
 Therefore, space food should preserve useful substances, vitamins

 If using any of Russia Beyond's content, partly or in full, always provide an active hyperlink to the original material.